Little Egypt (film)

-Little Egypt is a 1951 American Technicolor comedy drama film directed by Frederick de Cordova starring Mark Stevens and Rhonda Fleming.
+Little Egypt is a 1951 American Technicolor comedy drama film directed by Frederick de Cordova and starring Mark Stevens and Rhonda Fleming.
 It is a highly fictionalized biography of the dancer Little Egypt in the 1890s.

 Plot

-Looking to bring back authentic Egyptians for his exhibit at the Chicago World's Fair, Cyrus Graydon goes to Cairo, where he is joined by a pasha and by an American con artist named Wayne Cravat.

-A look or two at the exotic dancer Izora and the pasha's in love.
-Graydon tries to discourage her, but she manages to make her way to Chicago, where she promptly identifies herself, to Cravat's delight, as a genuine Egyptian princess.
+Looking to feature authentic Egyptians in his exhibit at the Chicago World's Fair, Cyrus Graydon visit Cairo, where he is joined by a pasha and by an American con artist named Wayne Cravat.
+The pasha falls in love with the exotic dancer Izora.
+Although Graydon tries to discourage her, she travels to Chicago, where she identifies herself as a genuine Egyptian princess.

-Cravat pretends to be romantically interested in Graydon's daughter, Sylvia, to score points with her father.
-A jealous Izora retaliates by trying to seduce the man Sylvia is engaged to, Oliver Doane.
+Cravat pretends to be romantically interested in Graydon's daughter Sylvia in order to curry favor with her father.
+Izora is jealous and retaliates by trying to seduce Sylvia's fiancé Oliver Doane.

 When she dances a scandalous "hootchy-kootchy" dance in public, the police place Izora under arrest.
-She insists in court that as a princess she's entitled to dance any way she pleases.
-Trouble is, the prosecution has discovered that Izora is actually Betty Randolph of Jersey City, New Jersey.
+She insists in court that, as a princess, she is entitled to dance any way that she pleases.
+However, the prosecution has discovered that Izora is actually Betty Randolph of Jersey City, New Jersey.

-The pasha shows up just in time to attest to the fact that she is his cousin ... and, therefore, a true princess.
-They nearly get away with it, until others figure out that the pasha himself is nothing but a fake.
+The pasha appears just in time to attest that she is his cousin, and therefore a true princess.
+However, others discover that the pasha himself is a fake.